 Just as I predicted after reading the previous chapter, Chitoge wasn’t going to succeed with her plan.
 I’m not surprised that it was Claude who had been monitoring Chitoge and gets in the way of letting her plan come to fruition.
 But it’s awesome to see that Tsugumi is true to her word about her loyalty to Chitoge superseding her allegiance to the yakuza.
 So now I’m wondering if we really might be seeing the series coming closer to an end, or if Raku and Tsugumi will somehow rescue Chitoge and the series keeps going.

-After Ukitake takes Reio’s place, the tremors stop; this catches Yhwach by surprise.
-Soi Fong states that the stability will only last at long as Ukitake’s life, but Urahara says that he doesn’t know because this is the first time he’s heard of or seen Kamikake.
+After Ukitake takes Reio’s place, the tremors stop, and this catches Yhwach by surprise.
+Soi Fong states that the stability will only last as long as Ukitake’s life, but Urahara says that he doesn’t know because this is the first time he’s heard of or seen Kamikake.
 He then says that they have to create a gate and head to Reiokyu.
-But when they try, they discover that they don’t have enough spirital pressure.
+But when they try, they discover that they don’t have enough spiritual pressure.
 Kurotsuchi then arrives and tells them to use the spiritual pressure amplifier.
 It appears that this is working.

 We then see Shunsui trying to communicate with Aizen.
 After removing the seal on Aizen’s mouth, something unexpected happens.